Athletes and Prescription Pills: The Drug Crisis Impacting America

 Why Athletes Are Being Affected

 A major factor contributing to this crisis is the rate at which painkillers are being distributed.
 Opioid prescriptions have increased by 600 percent over the past 20 years and approximately 848,000 Americans between the ages of 12-25 are misusing them.
 A startling half-million people have died since 2000 as a result of misusing painkillers.
 A major factor contributing to this crisis is the rate at which painkillers are being prescribed.
 This issue especially impacts those who play sports.
 Data shows that 52 percent of NFL players had access to opioids, with 71 percent admitting to misuse.
-Painkillers have had a negative impact not only on professional athletes, but also those playing at the high school and college levels.
+Painkillers have had a negative impact not only on professional athletes but also on those playing at the high school and college levels.
 There are multiple reasons student-athletes may turn to drugs, including using them to improve their athletic performance, to cope with academic and social pressures, or to help treat injuries.

 Most do not turn to drugs due to peer pressure, but instead, become unintentionally addicted after being introduced to prescription drugs after sustaining painful injuries.
 Some student-athletes admit to relying on their medications to continue playing sports and avoid sitting on the bench, even though their injuries may not have fully healed.
 New York State Health Commissioner Howard Zucker declared the following: “Athletes’ love of the game can make it particularly difficult to stop playing when they suffer an injury.
 Coaches and other educators play a unique role in young people’s lives and must teach them about the dangers of misusing pain medication, either to get a ‘high’ or to get back on the field before an injury is fully healed.
 Both can have lasting consequences.”